June is from Kailua-Kona, Hawaii, but is currently residing in New York. She loves to cook naturally with plants from her garden.

-On a last note, I want to talk about this dog food book by Rick Woodford.
+One last note, I want to talk about a dog food book by Rick Woodford called Feed Your Best Friend Better: Easy, Nutritious Meals and Treats for Dogs.
 I think it is a book every dog owner should read at least once.
 Once it has been read I know it will be referred back to often.

 I like the way Rick Woodford wrote this book.
-It is written in simple laymen's term which are easy for anyone to understand.
+It is written in simple laymen's terms that are easy for anyone to understand.

 He explains the dietary and nutritional needs of our canine family members and includes recipes for meals and snacks.

 Lovingly called the "Dog Food Dude", Rick has helped many dogs regain their health and vitality by taking them off processed dog food and feeding a healthy diet.

 Voted one of the Best Books of 2014 on Amazon, this book is full of homemade, nutritionally sound, dog food and dog treat recipes.
 It is available in paperback and on Kindle.